chembl/FPSim2/docs/user_guide/subs_screenout.md

     ```

 === "On disk"
-    Use the `FPSim2Engine.on_disk_substructure` function to run an on disk substructure screenout (much slower but doesn't require loading the entire fingerprint file into memory).
+    Use the `FPSim2Engine.on_disk_substructure` function to run substructure screenouts on disk.
+This method is much slower but suitable when working with databases larger than available RAM.
+To use **ONLY** if the dataset doesn't fit in memory.

     ```python
     from FPSim2 import FPSim2Engine